mikepthomas/projects/_posts/vault.md

 # Intro

 Modiphius has released multiple `Print at Home` STL packs that can be used to create your own Vault-Tec Vault.
-I will use elements from all of these to create my own version of Vault 88 from Fallout 4.

 There is a whole [Map Pack devoted to the Vault](https://modiphius.net/products/fallout-the-roleplaying-game-map-pack-1-vault) that can be used for inspiration.